Livingston (Scottish Parliament constituency): Boundary review

-Following their First Periodic review of constituencies to the Scottish Parliament in time for the 2011 elections, the Boundary Commission for Scotland recommended alterations to the existing Livingston and Linlithgow constituencies.

-Livingston was effectively abolished, replaced by a newly formed Almond Valley seat.
-This constituency takes in the Livingston, East Calder, Fauldhouse, Breich Valley, and Seafield areas.
+Following their First Periodic review of constituencies to the Scottish Parliament in time for the 2011 elections, the Boundary Commission for Scotland recommended alterations to the Livingston and Linlithgow constituencies.
+Livingston was effectively abolished, being replaced by a newly formed Almond Valley seat.
+This constituency took in the Livingston, East Calder, Fauldhouse, Breich Valley, and Seafield areas.
 A newly shaped Linlithgow constituency was formed from the Linlithgow, Broxburn, Blackburn, Whitburn, and Armadale areas.